Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 Do you think I should do it?

-Um point raving flirtatious uh women that uh you hear on the radio with me.
+Raving, flirtatious women that you hear on the radio with me?

 All the time.

-There's one thing that frustrates and angers me more than anything in politics, and that is the all too often Republican acceptance of the Democrat uh propaganda.
+There's one thing that frustrates and angers me more than anything in politics, and that is the all-too-off of Republican acceptance of the Democrat propaganda.

-I mean, now we expect the Democrats to spew out their Twisted propaganda, and we expect uh the networks and the media to amplify everything that the Democrats say, but basically I just can't understand why people don't see that every time there is a rising star in Republican politics, every time that the Democrats put together a very strategic and organized campaign to knock that person down, from Clarence Thomas to you know Newt Gingrich, George Bush, Sarah Palin.
+But basically, I just can't understand why people don't see that every time there is a rising star in Republican politics, every time that the Democrats put together a very strategic and organized campaign to knock that person down from Clarence Thomas to Newt Gingrich, George Bush, Sarah Palin.

 To destroy them.

-Well, it is, but the thing is there's always a certain percentage of Republicans that splinter off.
+But the thing is, there's always a certain percentage of Republicans that splinter off.

 And I'll just give you a specific example.

-When uh I mean Newt Gingrich, you know, came to power in 94 with the Republican revolution.
+I mean, Newt Gingrich, you know, came to power in 94 with the Republican Revolution.

-And I'm telling you, it was from Gephardt and Bonyer, and there was specific the the plan was attack after attack after attack.
+And I'm telling you, it was from Gephardt and Bondier, and there was specific, the plan was attack after attack after attack.

 It was charge after charge after charge.

-And the Democrats really have they don't have truth for truth's sake, they have truth by repetition.
+And the Democrats really have, they don't have truth for truth's sake.

 What upset you about that?

-Well, it's just that the Republicans uh, you know, they splinter off.
+Well, it's just that the Republicans, you know, they split her off.

 I mean, I remember Steve Largent.